Redesigning Vancouver’s carbon reporting system resulted in cutting support cost by 65%

 Solutions

-The System showed the same steps for all users, even if unnecessary for some
+The system showed the same steps for all users, it was unnecessary for some.
+We didn’t have to.

 Replacing generic definitions with relevant user data, shifting users’s task from interpretation complex rules to simple verification